jeffliu007/ElitePay/README.md

 # ElitePay

 This is the readme for the ElitePay.
-A platform for creating new debit cards and sending/receiving transactions with up to date balance tracking.
+A platform for creating new debit cards and sending/receiving transactions with other users and the ability to accept a transaction.
+Users can also talk in real-time through a chat room utilizing webs sockets.
 Enjoy the new generation payment experience!

 ## Live Server Link
 https://elitepay.onrender.com/

-## Photos
-Photos here once polished

 ## Wiki Link
 * [API Documentation](https://github.com/jeffliu007/ElitePay/wiki/API-Docs)